ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 .. topic:: Display Window

    Toggling this on will show or hide the OpenEXR's Display Window.

+.. topic:: Ignore Display Window

+   By default, mrv2 will crop OpenEXRs to the display window set in the file.
+   However, if the Data Window is *bigger* than the display window, this may not be desired.

 .. topic:: Mask

    The mask allows drawing a black mask cropping your picture to a certain film aspect.